Heroin and pregnancy

 - Low birthweight.
 This is when a baby is born weighing less than 5 pounds, 8 ounces.

 - Neonatal abstinence syndrome (also called NAS).
-This is a group of conditions a newborn can have if his mother is addicted to drugs during pregnancy.
-NAS happens when a baby gets addicted to a drug before birth and then goes through drug withdrawal after birth.
+NAS happens when a baby is exposed to a drug in the womb before birth and then goes through withdrawal after birth.

 - Stillbirth.
 This is when a baby dies in the womb before birth, but after 20 weeks of pregnancy.